w3c/activitystreams/ERRATA.md

 - The domain of the `attributedTo` property is both `Link` and `Object`. `attributedTo` should be included in the list of properties of a `Link`.

-  - Example 79 has  an `Image` object with `width` and `height` properties, which are only allowed on `Link` objects.
+  - Example 79 has  an `Image` object with `width` and `height` properties, which only indicate `Link` in their Domain.
 One alternative is to use a `Link` object with the correct `height` and `width` as the `url` property for each `Image` object.